 Scramble up rocks and rappel down the hill at Yuk Kwai Shan on Ap Lei Chau.
 The brave ones will make it past the sandbar and on to the lighthouse!

 These guys occasionally host free concerts and get-together events.
-Get on their their mailing list to find out where to catch the next free event or one of their concerts with Italian classical musicians!
+Get on their mailing list to find out where to catch the next free event or one of their concerts with Italian classical musicians!

 Join their Meet-up group for free film screenings, often at the Consulate General of Mexico in Causeway Bay.